rossanx/akfs/docs/journal.md

 3.2 - IDT

 Ok.
 Let's touch the IDT subject.
 What is it for?
-CPUs handle stochastic (random) events with a mechanism called "INTERRUPTS".
+CPUs handle stochastic (random) events, system service calls, and "internal errors" (exceptions) with a mechanism called "INTERRUPTS".
 It does what the word means: it interrupts the current flow of instructions of the CPU and executes another one to handle the situation.
-The situation can be classified into 3 categories:
-EXCEPTION, HARDWARE INTERRUPT, and SOFTWARE INTERRUPT.
+The situation can be classified into 3 categories: EXCEPTION, HARDWARE INTERRUPT, and SOFTWARE INTERRUPT (system calls).
 All these categories are treated using the same mechanism:

        A - CPU "receives/perceives" the event
        B - CPU saves context (copies the contents of almost all registers